-Ad Exchanges are digital marketplaces where publishers and advertisers come together to trade digital ad inventory such as display, native, video, mobile and in-app.
+Ad Exchanges are digital marketplaces where publishers and advertisers come together to trade digital ad inventory such as a display, native, video, mobile and in-app.
 Buying and selling happen in real-time auctions, empowered by RTB (real-time bidding) technology.
-The Ad Exchange is a driven auction mechanism for mediating that does not serve either the buyer or the seller side; it is an autonomous platform that facilitates and simplifies programmatic ad buying.
+The Ad Exchange is an auction mediation mechanism that does not serve either the buyer or the seller side; it is an autonomous platform that facilitates programmatic ad buying.

-Owners of websites, online magazines or blogs known as “publishers” use SSP (supply-side platform) to plug into the Ad Exchange and make their digital advertising space available for buyers.
-Independent marketers, ad agencies and Ad Networks known as “advertisers” use DSP (demand-side platform) to connect to an Ad Exchange and purchase advertising space.
-Ad Networks also buy ad space from Ad Exchanges, mark it up and sell for profit.
+Owners of websites, online magazines or blogs known as “publishers” use SSP (supply-side platform) to plug into the Ad Exchange and make their digital advertising space available for buyers (more information about SSPs and what it is you can read here - Meet SSP: The Very Best Friend of a Digital Publisher).
+Independent marketers, ad agencies and Ad Networks are known as “advertisers” use DSP (demand-side platform) to connect to an Ad Exchange in order to purchase advertising space (additional information explanation of DSP - click here).
+Ad Networks also buy ad space from Ad Exchanges, mark it up, and sell it for profit.
 ATDs (Agency Trading Desk) use the Ad Exchange to buy large advertising inventories and sell wholesale to individual advertisers.

 Programmatic ad buying proceeds via the use of software and algorithms, allowing publishers to get the best price for their ad space and advertisers to reach out target audience in the right time and context.

 Ad Exchange provides various control mechanisms for the publisher:

 1) Setting minimum CPMs for inventory units; filtering and blocking ads with sensitive content or ads from competitors;